 For the tail feathers, use the Pattern Brush we created in Section 3.
 You can use the Width Tool (Shift-W) on any kind of stroke, including Pattern Brushes.
 In the image below, I am making the top of the stroke wider:

-Here I've used the Width Tool to make the other end of the stroke more narrow.
+Here I've used the Width Tool to make the other end of the stroke narrower.
 After you adjust the width, you can add more points to the stroke to make it follow the contour of the feather shape.

 Add some of the lighter texture brushes to the upper part of the breast.